 To add an advanced animation to a widget, select Advanced from the Animation Type dropdown.

-From the Add Frame section, you have to use the repeater items to create the animation.
+From the Add Frame section, use the repeater items to create the animation.

-By default, you’ll find one repeater item; open it.
+By default, you will find one repeater item; open it.

-In the Item Name field, you can add the repeater item name.
+In the Item Name field, add the repeater item name.

-Then, from the Scroll Options section, you have to set the scrolling settings.
+From the Scroll Options section, set the scroll options.

 This is the most important setting; based on this, your animation will work.

-- Offset – Set the space from the top when the animation starts.
+- Offset – Set the distance from the top of the viewport when the animation begins.

-- Dynamic Height – Enable this toggle to fix any height-related issue in all devices.
+- Dynamic Height – Enable this toggle to fix height-related layout issues across all device sizes.

 Motion